q2s2t/node-7z/README.md

 when passed to an `option` object (ex: password).
 But they can be used in archive, filenames and destinations.

-Use the *scc* switch `{ scc: 'UTF-8' }` for special characters.
+Use the `{ charset: 'UTF-8' }` for special characters.

 ### Log level

 The default log level (`-bb` switch) is set to:

-> 3 :show information about additional operations (Analyze, Replicate) for "Add"
-> / "Update" operations.
+> 3 :show information about additional operations (Analyze, Replicate) for "Add" / "Update" operations.

 It's a base feature of `node-7z` and is required for the module to work as expected.
 A diffrent value should not be used.